yogendra-joshi/yogendra-joshi/README.md

 🧑‍💻   About me
-🌳   Automation Tester | QA
+🌳   Software Engineer

 🧰   Languages and Tools
-Selenium • TestNG • Postman API • Rest API • Eclipse • Functional Testing • Test Automation • Maven • JIRA • Java • Manual Testing
+React Native • React JS • Java Script • Rest API • Postman API • Git • GitHub • JIRA • Swagger

 <!---
 yogii004/yogii004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.